Let Customers Know That You Are a Trusted Service Provider

 This is a warranty that you pay for up front and can include benefits that the manufacturer’s warranty doesn’t have.
 It can overlap the manufacturer’s warranty or kick into gear after the original warranty expires.

 Since you pay for an extended warranty in advance, you don’t want Service Contract Providers to just take your money and run.
 You want to be sure they will be around when you need them, and will do the job they promised when you bought the warranty.

 The government wants that, too.
 Federal and state regulations are in place to ensure that the warranty is honored as stated in the contract.

-Many states are taking an extra step to protect consumers and require that Service Contract Providers obtain a surety bond.
+Many states, such as Florida, are taking an extra step to protect consumers and require that Service Contract Providers obtain a surety bond.
 If the Provider doesn’t honor their service agreement with a customer, the customer can make a claim on the bond.

 “The Customer Is Always Right.”
 Right?

 We’ve all heard that statement, but it’s not always true.
 A surety company that receives a claim against a Service Contract Provider will do their due diligence to investigate the issue and see if anyone is at fault.
 If the customer’s claim proves to be false, then the claim is dismissed.
 But if the claim is legitimate, the surety company will pay damages to the customer, up to the amount of the bond.
 Then the Service Contract Provider is responsible for reimbursing the surety.

 If you are a Service Contract Provider who needs a Surety Bond, you must get it from a licensed agency like SuretyGroup.com.